The Robert M. Immerman Professional Fellows Program

 Professional Associate: $10,000 per semester

-Please Note: Professional Fellows and Professional Associates are responsible for their own travel and living expenses.
+Please Note: Professional Fellows and Professional Associates are responsible for their own travel, living expenses, and health insurance.

 Applying To The Program

 Those interested in applying to the Professional Fellows Program, please send (email, fax or postal mail) the following materials to the address listed below: